SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Threats to Validity

 The use of LLMs and agents derived from LLMs exposes \tool to an inherent stochasticity and sensitivity to prompt structure that may affect repeatability of our results.
 To limit this, we used temperature as low as 0.2 and performed two runs with each LLM.
 However, to mitigate the impact of running fewer trials on the reported coverage, we repeated the experiment with Devstral (due to its lower inference cost) ten times.
 We found that the standard deviation of both line and branch coverage was very low (for branch coverage, 0.0–5.2\% for individual endpoints and 0.0–7.6\% for scenario-based tests; for line coverage, 0.1–1.3\% for individual endpoints and 1.4–5.1\% for scenario-based tests).
 These results are available in our artifact \cite{supplementary}.

-Our evaluation included eight applications built on different frameworks with and without OpenAPI specifications.
-We specifically target REST API synchronous request/response models within Java.
-The results may not extend to applications that employ different communication methods (e.g., message queues or event-driven architectures) or to applications implemented in other languages.
-Another limitation of \tool, similar to EvoMaster, is its inability to mock external services.
-We plan to address these shortcomings in future work.
+Our evaluation covered eight applications built on various frameworks, both with and without OpenAPI specifications.
+We focused on synchronous REST APIs in Java, so the results may not generalize to applications using other communication models (e.g., message queues or event-driven architectures) or implemented in other languages.
+Like EvoMaster, \tool currently cannot mock external services—a limitation we plan to address in future work.